Wild fly fishing in the Karoo

 The Hobson’s Choice Festival, usually in October each year, challenges the avid fly fisherman to target a rainbow trout, black bass and yellowfish, all bigger than 30cm in length, on the same day.

 The Bankberg Troutfishers Club manages the trout fishing waters in the area.
-Three still waters are available to day visitors at a rod fee of R 150 per rod per day, obtainable from the Angler and Antelope fly shop.
+A number still waters are available to day visitors at a rod fee of R 150 per rod per day, obtainable from the Wild Fly Fishing in the Karoo fly shop.
 The member waters consist of both still water and river fishing.
 Somerset East is a gem for fly fishing for trout and other freshwater species.
 Trophy trout abound in the Buffelshoek dam, with a record 14 pound trout caught in the Little Fish River pools recently.
 Fishing the Glen Avon Falls and Naudes River pools is something special.

 Fly fishing in the Karoo is just you and mother nature.
 The waters are private and exclusive, and access is strictly monitored, in order to ensure that you experience the magic of the Karoo whilst fly fishing.